Aslemammad/contextism/README.md

 ### #2 default hooks ✋
-Contexter has two hooks beside createStore function:
+Contextish has two hooks beside createStore function:

 - **useContext**: takes a React context and returns the value
 - **useStore**: takes two React contexts and returns two values of them, the same thing like in above way but with arguments